Crossamory: Critical Discourses and Terminology

-Related Concept
+Related Concept: Cross-Sexuality

-Within the context of experiences and expressions of sexual desire or erotic orientation, the term “Crossamory” has sometimes been conflated with and used interchangeably with Cross-sexuality, a related term/concept that might more accurately fall under its umbrella, as it’s a form of role reversal within heterosexual relationships, specifically the inversion of insertive and receptive roles during sexual intimacy.
-In a 2003 Village Voice column, sex educator Tristan Taormino wrote of reversals or inversions of straight sex roles, "the roles of active initiator and penetrator are no longer solely the domain of men nor are the qualities of receptivity and passivity for [women] only.”
+Within the context of experiences and expressions of sexual desire or erotic orientation, the term "Crossamory" has sometimes been conflated with and used interchangeably with Cross-sexuality, (earlier locution: x'sexuality), a related term/concept that might more accurately fall under the umbrella of crossamory, as a form of role reversal within heterosexual relationships, specifically the inversion of insertive and receptive roles during sexual intimacy.
+In a 2003 Village Voice column, sex educator Tristan Taormino wrote of reversals or inversions of straight sex roles, "the roles of active initiator and penetrator are no longer solely the domain of men nor are the qualities of receptivity and passivity for [women] only."